1 dead, 90 injured as tornadoes rip through Ohio and Indiana

 BROOKVILLE, Ohio – A swarm of tornadoes so tightly packed that one may have crossed the path carved by another tore across Indiana and Ohio overnight, smashing homes, blowing out windows and ending the school year early for some students because of damage to buildings.
 One person was killed and about 90 were injured.

 The storms were among 53 twisters that forecasters said may have touched down Monday across eight states stretching eastward from Idaho and Colorado.
+The past couple of weeks have seen unusually high tornado activity in the U.S.

 The winds peeled away roofs — leaving homes looking like giant dollhouses — knocked houses off their foundations, toppled trees, brought down power lines and churned up so much debris that it could be seen on radar.
 Highway crews had to use snowplows to clear an Ohio interstate.